COVID-19 Crisis Support

 Yamaha has highlighted some of its online training videos for audio professionals.
 Available from Yamaha's YouTube channel, these include:

 Teachers' Tips video series

 How To Mix Live Music video series

-WYSIWIG Essentials seminar series by CAST on Facebook, also from 24 March.HERE
+WYSIWIG Essentials seminar series by CAST are also available from the company's website.

 PSCo, UK distributor for Absen, is presenting a webinar dedicated to the Chinese LED solutions manufacturer's range of rental and staging panels.
 The company is updating its schedule weekly, with Absen America having already announced three introductory sessions on LED technology, to take place on 27 April, 30 April, and 6 May.
 See how to register HERE.